John Sevier: Battle of Kings Mountain

-Following the British victory at the Battle of Camden in August 1780, a detachment of Loyalists under Major Patrick Ferguson was dispatched to suppress Patriot activity in the mountains.
+Following the British victory at the Battle of Camden in August 1780, an army of Loyalists under Major Patrick Ferguson was dispatched to suppress Patriot activity in the mountains.
 After routing a small force under Charles McDowell, Ferguson sent a message to the Overmountain settlements, warning them that if they refused to lay down their arms he would march over the mountains and "lay waste the country with fire and sword."
 Sevier and Sullivan County militia colonel Isaac Shelby agreed to raise armies and march across the mountains to engage Ferguson.

 On September 25, 1780, the Overmountain Men, as they came to be called, gathered at Sycamore Shoals to prepare for the march.
 This force consisted of 240 Washington County militia commanded by Sevier, 240 Sullivan County militia commanded by Shelby, and 400 Virginians commanded by William Campbell.
 To provide funds for the march, Sevier obtained a loan from John Adair, putting up his own property as collateral.
 The combined force departed across the mountains on September 26, eventually linking up with the remnants of McDowell's men.

 On October 7, the Overmountain Men caught up with and surrounded Ferguson, who had entrenched his Loyalist forces atop Kings Mountain, near the present-day North Carolina-South Carolina border.
 Sevier's men comprised part of the south flank, along with the forces of Campbell and McDowell.
 Patriot forces initially failed to break through the Loyalist lines, but the frontier sharpshooters gradually decimated the American Loyalist ranks.
 At the height of the battle, Sevier and Campbell charged the high point of the Loyalist position, giving the Overmountain men a foothold atop the mountain.
 Ferguson was killed while trying to break through Sevier's line, and the Loyalists surrendered shortly afterward.
 Sevier's brother, Captain Robert Sevier, was mortally wounded in the battle.